jopemachine-arvis/arvis/README.md

 This package uses [iohook](https://github.com/electron/releases) which depending on the version of the electron and node, has different binaries.

-So, If node or electron version is updated, the config should be updated as well.
+So, If `node` or `electron` version is updated, the iohook config of package.json should be updated as well.

 ### config file pathes